Are damaged or discolored teeth affecting your smile confidence?

 Read the answers to commonly asked questions about porcelain veneers:

 The materials, size, and location of the tooth are all factors that go into the price of dental veneers.
 Dental veneer treatment costs will vary from patient to patient.
 Tooth veneers are permanent and can cover an extensive area of the tooth.
 For patients with more minor cosmetic concerns, we offer dental bonding.
 This more economical alternative to dental veneers is best used for chips, cracks, and small injuries in the tooth enamel.

 Am I a candidate for porcelain veneer treatment?

 We always take the time to evaluate our patient’s smiles before treatment.
-Gum disease, tooth decay, cavities, and TMJ disorders need to be treated before any cosmetic treatment including veneers.
-Once we ensure that patients have not underlying oral health problems, we can go forward with treatment.
+Gum disease, tooth decay, cavities, and TMJ disorders must be treated before any cosmetic treatment, including veneers.
+Once we ensure that patients have no underlying oral health problems, we can go forward with treatment.

 How long do dental veneers last?

 Dental veneers are permanent and will last for many years if cared for properly.
-Patients can maintain their veneers by brushing and flossing regularly as well as visiting the dentist at least twice a year for a professional cleaning.
+Patients can maintain their veneers by brushing and flossing regularly and visiting the dentist at least twice a year for a professional cleaning.

 Can I whiten porcelain veneers?

 Although veneers are stain-resistant, beverages like tea, coffee, and wine can stain them over time.
 Because of this, patients may wonder if they can whiten their veneers.
 Porcelain veneers cannot be whitened with teeth whitening treatments.
 If you have old or discolored veneers, call our office, and we can provide you with bright and new veneers.